chuanqisun/htmaa-2025/src/posts/week-09/index.md

 ### Soundtrack

 To create an actual melody, I mapped out "Ode to Joy" to musical notes and their frequencies.
 I chose this piece because it's simple, recognizable, and works well with discrete note triggers.
-I added a counter to track the current position in the melody:
+I added a pointer to track the current position in the melody:

 ```cpp
 // Note-to-frequency mapping